balladaniel/leaflet-dataclassification/README.md

     - class order (ascending/descending)
     - legend header (title)
     - rounding of class boundary values to n decimals or up/down to the nearest 10, 100, 1000 etc. numbers
+    - modifying class boundary values in legend by dividing/multiplying by a number (to easily change unit of measurement from m to km for example)
+    - positioning (L.control options)

 ## Demo
 - combined (three layers): [./examples/combined.html](https://balladaniel.github.io/leaflet-dataclassification/examples/combined.html)